-Nichols Marcy Dawson Solicitors is committed to ensuring that your privacy is protected.
+Nichols Marcy Dawson LLP is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

 What we collect